Granger Public Library

 The Granger Public Library's mission is to provide cultural enrichment and leisure activities for all ages.

-The library provides wonderful programs for community participation including crochet and knitting classes, an adult book club, a story time for children ages 0-5, and an after-school program for children in grades kindergarten-5th.
+The library provides wonderful programs for community participation including an adult book club, a story time for children ages five and younger, and an after-school program for children in grades kindergarten through 5th.

 What's New at the Library